sjhoeksma/SmartBatteryScheduler/README.md

 * We should look more a head for the second charge of discharge point, border should be 24 hours not date
 * Sometimes no discharge is added
 * Add PV to the calculation
-* Combine number of charge discharge in to only the number of fully cycles
 *